kylegdvorak/kylegdvorak.github.io/_projects/Rugged/index.md

 ---
 layout: post
 title: Rugged Dash Mount
 description: For life's bumpy roads, we created the Rugged Dash Mount.
-Encapsulating both our Dash product and any phone type, going hands free has never been more easy.
+Encapsulating both our Dash product and any phone type, going hands free has never been easier.
 skills:
   - Injection Molding
   - Metal Casting